 Understanding Vancouver’s New Window and Door Code

 Here goes… Every 5 years the City releases a new Vancouver Building By-law (VBBL).
 The latest VBBL came into effect Aug 15, 2018 and includes a stricter energy efficiency window and glass door code.
-This new code requires all windows and glass doors to have a U-value of 1.4 or lower (this can be rounded up to 1.44).
+This new code requires all windows and glass doors to have a U-Value of 1.4 or lower (this can be rounded up to 1.44).
 This applies to single-family and duplex homes; Vancouver’s heritage-designated houses are exempt from the standard.

 We can easily achieve this new requirement!
-Our window and glass door manufacturer Vinyltek, a local company, uses a high grade window, therefore we simply add a coding on double pane windows and patio doors that will hit this 1.4 U-value requirement.
+Our window and glass door manufacturer Vinyltek, a local company, uses a high grade window, therefore we simply add a coding on double pane windows and patio doors that will hit this 1.4 U-Value requirement.
 No need to include triple pane which adds cost and can impact your design.

 Q1.
 What is a U-Value?

 A1.
-U-value measures the rate of heat transfer.
-The lower the U-value, the better the product’s ability to resist heat conduction.
-Like the R value is the thermal resistance of a wall, the U value is the thermal resistance of a component such as a window.
+U-Value measures the rate of heat transfer.
+The lower the U-Value, the better the product’s ability to resist heat conduction.
+Like the R value is the thermal resistance of a wall, the U-Value is the thermal resistance of a component such as a window.

 A2.
-All windows and glass doors are covered by the USI 1.4 or lower requirement in new homes and renovations within the City of Vancouver.
+All windows and glass doors are covered by the U-Value 1.4 or lower requirement in new homes and renovations within the City of Vancouver.
 This includes factory glazed windows as well as site-glazed and commercial product types, and all window operating types (Fixed, Casement, Double Hung, Sliders, etc.).

 Q3.
 What about new work in existing homes?
-If I am building an extension or renovation with windows, do they have to meet USI 1.4?
+If I am building an extension or renovation with windows, do they have to meet 1.4?